 What to do when you need more medication

-When you see that you are running low on remaining doses, call the clinic and ask for more medication for your pet.
+When you see that you are running low on remaining doses, call the clinic and ask for more medication for your pet we require 24 hours notice to dispense medications.
 The nurse will check your file at the time of the phone call and advise you if a prescription check is due.
 If so, the vet appointment can be made at the time.
 If you choose to drop in for medications we will require the vet to sign off the prescription, even if it is within the 6-month period.
-Therefore, there is usually a wait of 15 minutes to do so until the vet is free, and you may leave empty-handed if a check is due.
+Therefore, there is usually a wait to do so until the vet is free, and you may leave empty-handed if a check is due.

 We apologise that we will not be able to supply prescription medications if it has been more than 6 months since a vet visit.
 This visit can be for anything as long as a physical examination was performed, including vaccinations and minor illnesses.
 In cases of family emergency, we may be able to offer a small emergency supply of approximately one week’s duration.